teach-afp/www/input/lecture-packaging.md

 ### Shrinking counterexamples

-If we implement the method `shrink :: a -> [a]` in our `instance Arbitrary`, quickcheck will try to reduce the counterexamples it found against properties:
+If we implement the method `shrink :: a -> [a]` in our `instance Arbitrary`, [QuickCheck] will try to reduce the counterexamples it found against properties:

 - If `x` is a counterexample, try if any of `shrink x` is a counterexample as well.
 - If yes, continue like this recursively.

+An implementation of `shrink` should, as a rule of thumb, produce the _predecessors_ of the given value.
+For natural numbers, this would be `pred`.
+For lists, that would be lists with one element removed.
+In our case, given a `Node l a r`, we either discard the node and return one of the subtrees, or we recursively shrink `l` or `r` or the node label `a`.
 ```haskell
 instance (Arbitrary a, Ord a) => Arbitrary (BST a) where
   arbitrary = ...